FAQ: Coachella Festival Drug Arrest

 Yes.
 There are a lot of cops from the California Department of Alcoholic Beverage Control.
 They are undercover and try to blend in with the crowd.
 That means that they will also be dressed like everyone who is attending the festival and act as if they are just a normal festival goer.
 Undercover officers may have shaggy beards or bikini tops.
 Undercover officers may be heavily tattooed.
 You will not be able to recognize who is an officer, so just be paranoid until you have taken your drugs.
 They could be anywhere, but to be clear enforcement is extremely sporadic.
 Each weekend many thousands of people do drugs, yet there are only about 100 drug arrests each weekend.
 Please take precautions so you are not one of the unlucky ones!

 Yes.
-Police were active on social media during the 2023 festival.
-Officers created fake accounts and offered to buy drugs.
+Police are active on social media.
+Officers have created fake accounts and offered to buy drugs.
+Also, the police know what 🔌 and ⛷️ mean.
+You won’t fool anyone.

 Another common spot where undercover cops may be lurking is the locker area.
 People will often meet up there to retrieve and pass drugs.
 If a police officer sees you do anything suspicious, multiple officers will approach you and begin questioning you.